Traffic Commissioner's Public Inquiry

 The Traffic Commissioner will call an operator to a Public Inquiry (PI) if they have concerns about the conduct or suitability of an operator or operating centre.
 Normally, this is due to a failure to comply with the undertakings made as part of the O Licence Regulations and the Goods Vehicles (Licencing of Operators) Act 1995, but not always.

 Traffic Commissioners are like Judges in court cases and have wide-ranging powers.
-They can revoke, suspend or curtail (reduce the number of vehicles) an operator’s licence and can, in certain cases, remove the "good repute" from Transport Managers and company directors, preventing them from being associated with other Operator licences.
+They can revoke, suspend or curtail (reduce the number of vehicles) an operator’s licence and can, in certain cases, remove the "good repute" from Transport Managers and company directors, preventing them from being associated with other Operator Licences.

 How we can help